lunduniversity/nuclear-physics/README.md

 ## Documentation for a JupyterLite Course Page for Neutron Lab in Nuclear Physics

-This notebook provides openly accessible teaching material and browser-based notebooks that the students can use without installing a local Python environment.
+This page provides a browser-based notebook without any installation required.

 <h2>Open the Notebook</h2>